and-fm/cloudflared-ssh-action/README.md

 # Cloudflared SSH Remote Command Runner
-A barebones github action that lets you ssh into a server behind a cloudflare tunnel and run a command
+A GitHub action that lets you SSH into a server behind a Cloudflare tunnel and run a command

+# Updates
+This repo is forked from [npgy/cloudflared-ssh-action](https://github.com/npgy/cloudflared-ssh-action)
+- The Dockerfile has been updated to:
+- Pull the 'latest' alpine image tag
+- Download the latest Cloudflare Tunnel (cloudflared) binary

 ## Usage